 To make sure that you are on the right track while choosing your office furniture, you have to check if they can cater to your needs and provide comfort.
 Often, the cheapest choice is not the best and most practical one.
 Opt for a piece that will benefit you in the long run.
 Weigh your available options, and do not buy items impulsively.

 Measure your space before purchasing office furniture.
 If you are buying a computer table, make sure that even the other essentials, like paperwork, can also fit in.

 You shall also check if a furniture item can cater to additional functions other than what it usually does.
 The bottom of your desk, for example, can double up as storage space where you can place your supply boxes, printer, or mobile pedestal.

 4. Give your home office a touch of personality

 Your home office is your own office.
 It means that you can modify it the way you want it to be.
-It is true that function is more important than aesthetics, especially when you have a limited space to work with, but your home office aesthetics is also vital to make you feel that you are indeed working in an office.
+It is true that function is more important than aesthetics, especially when you have a limited amount of space to work with, but your home office's aesthetics are also vital to making you feel like you are indeed working in an office.

 5. Make the area conducive for work but not too comfortable

 At times, too much comfort can cause discomfort.
 One of the reasons why it is not advisable to work on your sofa or bedroom is because you might get too comfortable staying there while working and less comfortable when you are supposed to rest.
 Save your plush sofa and cosy mattress for resting, and stay in a conducive but not too distracting office space.

 If you have no choice but to work in your bedroom, you may set up your computer desk near your bed, but it is a big no to stay in bed while working.